EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-04-git.md

 ## Create Secrets

-Secrets include both individual strings, like passwords, and tokens, but also entire files.
+Secrets include strings, like passwords, and tokens, but also entire files.
+Authorized pods can access secrets as an environment variable, and/or like a file mounted to a path.
 For gitea, you need to store the following:

  * `POSTGRES_USER` - the username of the postgresql database user.
  * `POSTGRES_PASSWORD` - the password of the postgresql database user.